Lebanon minister quits in effort to ease Saudi spat | DW | 03.12.2021

 Lebanon's information minister has announced his resignation in a bid to ease a diplomatic crisis with Saudi Arabia.
 George Kordahi's comments that were critical of Saudi Arabia's war in Yemen sparked the crisis.

-comments he made that were critical of Saudi Arabia's war in Yemen.

-The remark sparked a diplomatic crisis, with Saudi Arabia recalled its ambassador and banned all imports from Lebanon, which is in the middle of economic meltdown.
+The remark sparked a diplomatic crisis as Saudi Arabia recalled its ambassador and banned all imports from Lebanon, which is in the middle of economic meltdown.

+Kordahi had said he remained unconvinced about resigning due to Saudi pressure, adding that "Lebanon does not deserve this treatment."

+However, he said he had decided to step down "based on new developments" and because he refused to be "the reason for harming Lebanon and Lebanese in the Gulf and other places."

 In his comments, Kordahi had said the war in Yemen was futile and that it amounted to an act of aggression by the Saudi-led coalition.